sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 ## 9:1 system loss

-Since a 9:1 *randomwire* requires an ATU (antenna tuner) and you usually have a relatively high SWR in the coax - does that combined loss make the 9:1 total system loss worse than a matched 49:1 end-fed halfwave?
+Since a 9:1 *random wire* requires an ATU (antenna tuner) and you usually have a relatively high SWR in the coax - does that combined loss make the 9:1 total system loss worse than a matched 49:1 end-fed half-wave?

 Even though the 49:1 was OK between 40m and 17m, it was nowhere near as good as the 9:1 in the same range (near 0 dB loss).
-You need to use an antenna tuner (impedance matching device) with a 9:1 *randomwire* installation and there will be SWR loss in the coax and some loss in the impedance matching device.
+You need to use an antenna tuner (impedance matching device) with a 9:1 *random wire* installation and there will be SWR loss in the coax and some loss in the impedance matching device.

 ### Transmission line loss